haskell/haskell-language-server/docs/installation.md

 ## GHC support plan

-Taking in account the ghc deprecation policy the support for differente ghc versions is:
+Taking in account the ghc deprecation policy the support for different ghc versions is:

 | GHC version | last supporting HLS version | deprecation status |